nablarch/nablarch-document/en/development_tools/testing_framework/guide/development_guide/08_TestTools/01_HttpDumpTool/02_SetUpHttpDumpTool.rst

 The following prerequisites must be met to use this tool.

-* Java command must be included in the path.
+* The following commands must be included in the path.

+  * java
+  * mvn

 * HTML file must be associated with the browser.
 * Browser proxy setting must exclude localhost.